 An added bonus is that there is no data cap, so you can use your apps to your heart's content.
 O2’s add-on is cheaper than Vodafone's, but similarly, the cost of paying the charge could eventually add up.

-This deal offering 4GB of data for just £15 a month should more than suffice for your trip.
+This deal offering 6GB of data for just £17 a month should more than suffice for your trip.
 However, if you want a bigger chunk of data, for £21 you get 20GB and free roaming in 75 destinations – including the USA.